GiGurra/fl/README.md

 used to signal that something went wrong and the process should crash.

 Panics are not as bad as they sound.
 The runtime is designed to handle process crashes gracefully, and a properly configured supervisor will address crashes.
+It can do so by something like restarting the process, creating a new one, or delegating to a supervisor higher up, eventually crashing the whole program unless told to do otherwise.
+Default: panics will crash your app.

 ```fluffy
 panic("Something went wrong")